Porges/ways-to-play/src/games/pigeon-lottery/index.md

 “white pigeon” from Mandarin, it is the standard Cantonese name for pigeon, and this further proves the Cantonese origin of the game (see e.g.
-@SparrowAndPigeon, although I find some of his other (original) conclusions to be dubious).{%endfn%}) is a gambling game that originated in <span class="noun" lang="zh-Latn-pinyin">Guangdong</span> during the late Qing dynasty, and which in the 19th and 20th centuries was spread throughout Oceania-bordering countries by Chinese emigrants.
+@SparrowAndPigeon, although I find some of his other (original) conclusions to be dubious).{%endfn%} is a gambling game that originated in <span class="noun" lang="zh-Latn-pinyin">Guangdong</span> during the late Qing dynasty, and which in the 19th and 20th centuries was spread throughout countries bordering the Pacific Ocean by Chinese emigrants.
 </p>